Njikoka

 Njikoka is a Local Government Area in Anambra State, south-east Nigeria.
-Towns that make up the local government include Abagana, Enugwu-Agidi, Enugwu-ukwu, Nawfia, Nimo, Abba town, and Umuriam-Nawfia.
+Towns that make up the local government include Abagana, Abba, Enugwu-Agidi, Enugwu-ukwu, Nawfia and Nimo, with Abagana being its headquarters.
+Njikoka falls under the Anambra North senatorial district in Anambra State.
+As at the 2006 census, this LGA has a total population of 148,394 people.